tlswg/tls13-spec/draft-ietf-tls-tls13.md

            opaque Y[coordinate_length];
        } UncompressedPointRepresentation;

-X and Y respectively are the binary representations of the X and Y values in network byte order.
+X and Y respectively are the binary representations of the x and y values in network byte order.
 There are no internal length markers, so each number representation occupies as many octets as implied by the curve parameters.
 For P-256 this means that each of X and Y use